 Since Kent’s remains and those of the other POWs could not be identified or separated, the decision was made to rebury the men in a common grave at Jefferson Barracks National Cemetery in St. Louis, Missouri.
 The cemetery was selected so that all the families of each man would have approximately the same distance to travel to visit the grave.
 The burial took place on February 17, 1950.

 The remains of T/5 Kent W. Hughes Jr. are buried in Section 78, Graves 1004, 1005, and 1006, at Jefferson Barracks National Cemetery.
 Among the soldiers that he shares his grave with is Cpl.
-Raymond J. Graham of D Company and Edward C. Wills of HQ Company.
+Raymond J. Graham of D Company and Pvt.
+Edward G. Wills of HQ Company.